 26 CE Credits: MFT/LCSW/LPCC/LEP/RN.

-The Painting Experience is licensed to offer Continuing Education Credits through the Board of Behavioral Sciences and the Board of Registered Nursing for the State of California.
+The Painting Experience is licensed to offer Continuing Education Credits through the California Association of Marriage and Family Therapists (CAMFT) and the Board of Registered Nursing for the State of California.

 In addition to completing a module, participants receiving CE Credits must attend two webinars (1½ hours each) and three online painting classes (3 hours each).
 There is a $25 CE certificate fee.